 So he opted to go with Nick, so that he could make the movie he wanted to make.
 If he went with an unknown, he would have had a lower budget or he would have had to make some script changes.

-It is so common a practice, that I look for it at the beginning of every big, serious Hollywood production, and even some independent films, even when the director is someone like Terence Davies, whose work I generally adore.
+It is so common a practice, to give a prime role to celebrity actor rather thant someone with real talent in order to lock in a big budget, that I look for it at the beginning of every big, serious Hollywood production, and even some independent films, even when the director is someone like Terence Davies, whose work I generally adore.
 We just watched his “House of Mirth”.
 Even with Gillian Anderson and Eric Stoltz in lead roles, it’s a gorgeous film, beautifully directed and scored; it’s thoughtful, delicate, subtle.
 And it has Laura Linney, a terrific actress, in the part of Bertha Dorset.

 She was at least serviceable in “House of Mirth” and the movie survived her shortcomings.
 Not so with Leonardo DiCaprio in “J. Edgar” or, ridiculously, “Aviator”.
 How far can Hollywood push the idea of using a celebrity to play parts for which they do not seem remotely suited?
 DiCaprio as J. Edgar Hoover?
+Are you fucking kidding me?
 As Howard Hughes?
+Are you nuts?
 Why not Churchill?
 Why not Jesus?

 (Oh my god!
 I just discovered that they have actually cast DiCaprio as the lead in a remake of “The Great Gatsby”.
 Wow.)

 This is the Hollywood disease.
-Actors are chattel: an investment, a product to be placed where-ever opportune, and cashed out for as long as possible, even when you have to have a 70-year-old romancing a 20-year-old.
+Actors are chattel: an investment, a product to be promoted and placed where-ever opportune, and exploited for as long as possible, even when you have to have a 70-year-old romancing a 20-year-old.
 God forbid you should have to go through the expense of introducing a new actor, promoting him, getting him onto the talk shows and into the gossip columns, getting his picture out there, his story, his rugged perpetual 5:00 shadow.
-It’s an investment, like fork lifts and aprons and saucers.
-It’s something best left to young, independent directors.
+It’s an investment, like fork-lifts and aprons and saucers and pig-iron.